Rear facing child car seats

 In the UK, infant fatalities in car crashes are low, but there is a marked increase in the number of deaths after the age of one, when children are usually transferred to forward-facing car seats.

-Extended rear-facing car seats will keep your little once facing backwards until they’re around four-years old, and their bodies are a bit stronger.
+Extended rear-facing car seats will keep your baby facing backwards until they’re around four years old, and their bodies are a bit stronger.
+There are car seats available that will let you keep your child rearward-facing for much longer, though.

-We recommend keeping your baby rearward-facing for as long as possible, in an infant carrier up until they are 15 months old, they reach the weight limit for the car seat, or the crown of their head is above the top of the seat – which means it won’t be as protected in a crash.
+We recommend keeping your baby rearward-facing for as long as possible.
+Keep them in a baby car seat up until they are 15 months old, they reach the weight limit for the car seat, or the crown of their head is above the top of the seat – which means it won’t be as protected in a crash.

 One of the benefits of an extended rear-facing car seat is that it will last you up until your child reaches around four years of age, or until around they’re 105cm tall for i-Size seats.
 This means you don’t have to buy another car seat for a while, and will get maximum value from your initial purchase.